 - Summer is the highest season and you can expect big tourist crowds around this time of the year

-- May is the good time to visit
+- May is the best time to visit

 - You can witness many local events, festivities, parades in June